What to Do with Old Business Cards: 11 Ideas to Recycle and Reuse

 The best way to cut down on waste is to stop creating it from the start.
 People are already making the switch: Adobe reports that 70% of consumers now prefer digital documents over paper.
 Because of this, Grand View Research shows that the digital business card market is growing fast, at a rate of 23.6% each year.
 Moving to a digital option like Wisery simply matches how people prefer to connect today—without the paper clutter.

 Let’s wrap up.
 We’ve gone from bookmarks, origami, and lamp shades to loyalty tools, headphone holders, and mini decks.
-You now know what to do with old business cards in ways that are creative, practical, sentimental, and most importantly, eco‑friendly.
+You now know what to do with old cards in ways that are creative, practical, sentimental, and most importantly, eco‑friendly.
 Each idea gives a new life to cards you might’ve thrown away.

 If you want to skip the stack entirely, move to digital alternatives.
 Wisery offers sleek, shareable digital business cards – no waste, no clutter, all network-ready.
 It’s a wise, sustainable choice.